chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/introduction.md

 How do leading front-end teams keep up?
 What's their testing strategy, and what methods do they use?
 I researched ten teams from the Storybook community to learn what works — Twilio, Adobe, Peloton, Shopify and more.

-This post highlights UI testing techniques used by scaled engineering teams.
-That way, you can create a pragmatic testing strategy that balances coverage, setup, and maintenance.
-Along the way, we'll point out pitfalls to avoid.
+This guide highlights UI testing techniques used by scaled engineering teams.
+You'll learn how to implement a pragmatic testing strategy that balances coverage, setup, and maintenance.
+Along the way, I'll point out pitfalls to avoid.

-## What are we testing?
+## What needs testing?

 All major JavaScript frameworks are component-driven.
 That means UIs are built from the “bottom-up”, starting with atomic components and progressively composed into pages.